 – Boil the potatoes the day before as they should not be used on the same day; keep them for 1 day in the fridge or at a cool place.

-- Peel boiled potatoes and squeeze them through a potato press; it might be a bit hard but that's how it is.
+– Peel boiled potatoes and squeeze them through a potato press.

 – Add semolina, flour and eggs, chopped parsley and spices.

-- Knead it until you get a smooth dough so you can form the dumplings.
+– Knead until you get a smooth dough so you can form the dumplings.

-- With wet hands form dumplings, not too big.
+– With moist hands form dumplings, not too big.
 The amount that fits into the palm of your hand is just right.

 – In a big pot bring water with some salt to a boil.

-- Place dumplings into the boiling water, lower the heat and let simmer for about 20 minutes.
+– Place dumplings into the boiling water, lower the heat and let simmer for about 20 minutes.
 Dumplings will float on the surface when done.

 – Carefully take them out with a slotted spoon.